Welcome to my homepage!

 • Brož et al. (2018) - Dynamics of multiple protoplanets embedded in gas and pebble discs and its dependence on Σ and ν parameters: ADS entry, publisher

-• Chrenko et al. (2017) - Eccentricity growth and merging of planetary embryos heated by pebble accretion: ADS entry, publisher
+• Chrenko et al. (2017) - Eccentricity excitation and merging of planetary embryos heated by pebble accretion: ADS entry, publisher

 • Chrenko et al. (2015) - The origin of long-lived asteroids in the 2:1 mean-motion resonance with Jupiter: ADS entry, publisher